iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.1.2/report.md

 > It has check in every day and also has alerts if you have been near a person with Covid 19.<br> :date: __2021-03-19 12:19:46__

 > It's the best app and with very accurate information.<br> :date: __2021-03-16 22:58:35__

-> Has done what it says.
-As long as other people have this on their phone you are safer.
-It always you if someone nearby has had covid-19, as long as they use the app.<br> :date: __2021-03-16 16:24:59__

-> This is so usefull<br> :date: __2021-03-16 02:56:12__

-> Good information about COVID-19.<br> :date: __2021-03-08 15:39:22__

-> I LOVE THIS APP!
-I Live In Essex County, NJ Which Is The 2nd Highest In The State.
-While Taking NJ Transit Yesterday, I Actually Received An Exposure Alert While On The Bus!
-I Immediately Got Off The Bus, And Waited For The Next One, And The Exposure Alert Stopped!<br> :date: __2021-03-07 19:04:04__